MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/performance-history.md

 ## What's collected

 Performance history is collected for 7 types of objects: drives, network adapters, servers, virtual machines, virtual hard disk files, volumes, and the overall cluster.
-In many cases, history is aggregated across peer objects to their parent: for example, `NetAdapter.Bytes.Inbound` is collected for each network adapter separately, and also aggregated to the overall server; likewise, `ClusterNode.Cpu.Usage` is collected for each server separately, and also aggregated to the overall cluster; and so on.

 ![Types of objects](media/performance-history/types-of-object.png)

+Each type of object has many series – for example, `ClusterNode.Cpu.Usage` is collected for each server.
+For the complete list of series for each object type, including their units, how to interpret them, and where they come from, refer to the detailed sub-topics linked below:

 | Object             | Series                                                                                  |
 |--------------------|-----------------------------------------------------------------------------------------|